Use our gay travel guide to New York Pride for all the info on the best parties, main gay events, the parade, and tips on where to stay.

 The LGBTQ Movement has made huge leaps forward since Stonewall, but there is progress to be made, which is why Pride still matters today

 We always love coming to NYC.
 It's super exciting and always has something going on in every street you roam.
-These are the streets that the Godfather was set, where Sarah Jessica Parker sashayed down dreaming of Mr Big and the place where FRIENDS was set.
-NYC during Pride is perhaps the most exciting of all, especially for LGBTQ travellers.
+These are the streets where the Godfather was set, where Sarah Jessica Parker sashayed down dreaming of Mr. Big, and the place where FRIENDS was set.
+NYC during Pride is perhaps the most exciting of all, especially for LGBTQ travelers.
 We've put together this comprehensive guide for New York during Pride, including the best parties to check out, the main Pride events, the best places to stay, and things to do.

 Discover the history of gay New York

 Make sure you spend some time exploring the most important gay locations and monuments while you're in New York.
 The area near the Stonewall Inn and Greenwich Village is filled with important sites relating to the history of Pride.

 Because New York is where the Stonewall Riots started the whole movement of Pride, this is always an incredible time to visit the city.
 Pride NYC is the place to be and the gay event of the year!
 If you visit during June you'll be able to celebrate just over half a century of LGBTQ pride with some of the best parties, talks, film screenings, theatre performances, art exhibitions, and more.

 The main Pride parade takes place on the last Sunday of June from around noon.
 Check their website and Facebook page for the most up-to-date info.